Hypfer/Valetudo/docs/installation-instructions.md

-PSA: DO NOT UPDATE YOUR GEN2 TO 1910 & GEN1 TO 4004

-# Valetudo
+# Valetudo legacy installation guide
 This guide will take you through the required steps to install the latest version of valetudo onto your rooted Roborock Vacuum.
 Please note that these instructions may or may not apply to any other version than the latest version of Valetudo.

 **If you're reusing the folder structure of an old install, don't forget to `git pull` your dustcloud repo to get the latest firmwarebuilder**